krisnacp/myMovieList_JS/README.md

 # 😺 Features

 - Search movies: users can search for movies by title and can watch them easily
-- Genre-wise display: movies can be sorted by genre
-- Trending Movies: displays a section for trending movies
 - Upcoming movies: displays a section for upcoming movies
 - Movie Details: users can view detailed information about each movie
 - Bookmark Movies: users can bookmark their favorite movies for later viewing
-- Google Authentication: users can sign in using their Google account

 <hr/>